Meleagrista/py-spotify-unwrapped/README.md

        - Rename the file to `butter_state.json`.

 # Usage
-To run the project use the following command:
+Follow the steps below to get started and use the project effectively.
 ```bash
 ```